guettli/programming-guidelines/README.rst

 Threads and Async are fascinating.
 BUT: It's hard to debug.
 You will need much longer than you initially estimated.
 Avoid it, if you want to get things done.
 It's different in your spare time: Do what you want and what is fascinating for you.

-There is one tool and one concept that is rock solid, well known, easy to debug and available every and it is great for parallel execution.
+There is one tool and one concept that is rock solid, well known, easy to debug and available everywhere and it is great for parallel execution.
 The tool is called "operating system" and the concept is called "process".
 Why re-invent it?
 You think starting a new process is "expensive" ("it is too slow")?
+Just, do not start a new process for every small method you want to call in parallel.
+Use a `Task Queue <https://www.fullstackpython.com/task-queues.html>`_.
-I think in most cases a pool of worker-processes has the same performance.
+Let this tool handle the complicated async stuff and keep your own code simple like runningin one process, one thread.

 Don't waste time doing it "generic and reusable" if you don't need to .....................................................................

 If you are doing some kind of software project for the first time, then focus on getting it done.
 Don't waste time to do it perfect, reusable, fast or portable.
 You don't know the needs of the future today.
-One main goal: Try to make your code easy to understand without comments.
-First get the basics working, then tests and CI, then listen to the needs, wishes and dreams of your customers.
+One main goal: Try to make your code easy to understand without comments and make the customer happy.
+First get the basics working, then tests and CI, then listen to the new needs, wishes and dreams of your customers.

 If you are developing web or server applications, don't waste time for making your code working on Linux and MS-Windows.
 Focus on Linux.